LewisIsWorking/PathWarsWiki/Writerside/topics/campaign-1-the-doomsday-funtime-story.md

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/8dbd9ca1-42c2-4bfe-a7da-368db0340c01/Untitled.png)

-Allissee owes 40 GP to Zillif.
+Allisee owes 40 GPs to Zillif.

-Drekk Zal enters the magical moon pact with Allissee.
+Drekk Zal enters the magical moon pact with Allisee.

-Allissee must:
+Allisee must:

 1. Defeat Drekk-Zal in a 1v1.
-2. Allissee must go on a spirit quest.
+2. Allisee must go on a spirit quest.
-3. Allissee body will become moon stone.
+3. Allisee body will become moon stone.
-4. Allissee will become a kinetistic.
+4. Allisee will become a kinetistic.
-5. Alissee will help Drekk-Zal’s father.
+5. Alisee will help Drekk-Zal’s father.

 In return Allissee gets all Drekk-Zal’s gold, some items, Moon-Bear Axe (Which is inside the Moon Fleshgem) and the mantle of the moon bear.